u-blox/infinite-iot/README.md

 ADD PICTURE HERE

 A binary can then be loaded using Segger's JLink Flash Lite.
 Launch the JLink Flash Lite utility and chose `NRF52832_XXAA` as the device type; the interface will default to SWD and 4000 kHz, which is fine.
 Select the `.hex` file you built above and then press Program Device.
 A dialogue box should appear showing several bars of progress and then "done".
 Reset the board and the binary will begin running.

+# Server Side
+This infinite-iot software will send JSON-coded data to `IOT_SERVER_IP_ADDRESS` and `IOT_SERVER_PORT` (configured in `eh_config.h` and overridable in `mbed_app.json`).
+A Python script, `udp-json-mongo.py` is included here which can be run on the server and will dump any received JSON into a Mongo database; Mongo is particularly suitable for this purpose since it is natively JSON.
+A Mongo database must be installed on your server and `mongod` should be running (with something like `sudo mongod --config /etc/mongodb.conf`).
+[PyMongo](http://api.mongodb.com/python/current/index.html) also needs to be installed with something like:

+`sudo pip2 install pymongo`

+Then run the script, `udp-json-mongo.py`, giving it the public IP address of the server, the port and the Mongo database name and collection to write the JSON to as parameters.
+To run the script in the background, use `nohup` (something like `nohup python udp-json-mongo.py <parameters> &`).

+FYI, the Mongo shell can be entered by typing:

+`mongo`

+Useful Mongo commands are:

+* Show the databases: `show dbs`.
+* Use a database (e.g. infinite-iot): `use infinite-iot`.
+* Show the collections in a database: `show collections`.
+* Display the contents of a collection (e.g. incoming) after "use"ing the relevant database: `db.incoming.find()`.
+* Remove an entire collection (e.g. incoming) after "use"ing the relevant database: `db.incoming.remove({})`.
+* Find all records in a collection on with a given "name" value (in the case of infinite-iot the name field is the IMEI of the originating modem, in this example 357520077934038): `db.incoming.find({$where: "this.n == '357520077934038'"})`.
+* Print the timestamp of all the records in a collection (e.g. incoming): `db.incoming.find().forEach(function(x) {print("Timestamp: " + x._id.getTimestamp());})`.
+* Find all records in a collection on or before a given date (e.g. incoming and 18th Feb 2017) [replace `find` with `remove` to delete the records instead]: `db.incoming.find({$where: "this._id.getTimestamp() < new Date('Feb 18 2017 00:00:00 GMT+00:00')"})`.

+Mongo is not SQL, everything is coded as json.
+It's quite logical, just a bit more programming-oriented and verbose than SQL.
+Go look at their website for how to code queries etc.